 What should I include?

-You may be asked to send in or bring along a portfolio.
 Your portfolio doesn’t haven’t to be long or full of finished work.
 It can be as simple as a collection of a few ideas, some work in progress or things you’ve experimented with.
 It doesn’t need to be work from your school or college; it could be something you’ve done at home or in your spare time.